Next-Gen Professional Learning Collaborative

 High-quality, innovative, peer-to-peer professional learning for every educator

 Support and training to help K-12 teachers and out-of-school educators lead engaging, relevant, and equitable learning experiences.

 What Makes PD Innovative?

 Traditionally, professional development for educators has been in the form of lectures and presentations in a dimmed auditorium on mandatory in-service days.
 The sessions can feel perfunctory and not entirely relevant.
 In a word, they can be boring.

 Remake Learning supports new and more engaging approaches to professional development to help educators achieve their own innovative potential.
-Educators can choose from several hundred professional development opportunities offered each year, including workshops, peer networks, one-on-one mentorship programs, and summer seminars–the vast majority of which are free.
-Hosted in classrooms, makerspaces, and online, each program strives to do for educators what educators do for students: instill a sense of wonder, possibility, excitement, and ownership.
+School districts, colleges & universities, education service agencies, and others offer hundreds of professional development opportunities each year, including workshops, peer networks, one-on-one mentorship programs, and summer seminars–the vast majority of which are free.
+Hosted in classrooms, makerspaces, and online, each program strives to do for educators what educators do for students: instill a sense of wonder, possibility, excitement, and ownership of their own learning.

 Remake Learning connects next-generation professional learning providers in the greater Pittsburgh region, allowing them to understand each other’s work, collaborate where appropriate, and develop projects that meet regional objectives too large for one organization to undertake alone.

-The Remake Learning Innovative PD Working Group invites anyone in southwestern Pennsylvania and West Virginia providing engaging, relevant, and equitable professional development opportunities steeped in contemporary learning pedagogies (including but not limited to STEAM, Computer Science, Maker Education, Human Centered Design, and more).
+The Next-Gen Professional Learning Collaborative invites anyone in southwestern Pennsylvania and West Virginia providing engaging, relevant, and equitable professional development opportunities steeped in contemporary learning pedagogies (including but not limited to STEAM, Computer Science, Maker Education, Human Centered Design, and more).
 These experiences are often peer-to-peer.